ntpinckney/trackmypills/README.md

 Since TrackMyPills is not on Google's Play Store, you'll need to install it manually if you want to use it.
 Here's how:

-1. Download the latest APK [here](https://drive.google.com/file/d/1Risd9wg0Ij14gNqFwLFeBgaiirR9v4R8/view?usp=sharing).
+1. Download the latest APK from the [Releases page](https://github.com/ntpinckney/trackmypills/releases).
 2. Enable "Install from unknown sources" in your device settings.
-3. Open the APK and install.
+3. Open the APK and install it.

 Click [here](https://www.androidauthority.com/how-to-install-apks-31494/) for detailed instructions.